 When we think of tsunamis, we often think of an asteroid hit in one of the oceans or an earthquake in a faraway place like Indonesia, where they certainly have occurred before.
 Recall the Great Asian Tsunami of 2004.

-One speaks here of Puerto Rico.
+One speaks here of a neighbor to the south, Puerto Rico.

 At least fifty earthquakes have struck along the Puerto Rican Trench region north of the Virgin Islands since April 1, with six reported Good Friday morning.